 Innovation project selective shrimp fishery Wadden Sea

-Within the Innovation project selective shrimp fishery Wadden Sea, existing prototypes to improve selectivity and to fish more easily in the fishery for Dutch shrimps (Crangon crangon) are being further developed.
-This is done in collaboration between fishermen, net makers and scientists from the research institute Wageningen Marine Research (WMR).
+Within the Innovation project selective shrimp fishery Wadden Sea, existing prototypes to improve selectivity and to fish more easily in the fishery for Dutch shrimps (Crangon crangon) were being further developed.
+This was done in collaboration between fishermen, net makers and scientists from the research institute Wageningen Marine Research (WMR).

 Innovation in shrimp fishing